sam-mcclure/Study-Guide/Misc/Questions.md

 4. Describe in detail what a redux reducer is.
 What makes it a pure function?
 - The reducer takes in the previous state of the application and the action being dispatched and returns the next state of the app.
 It's a pure function because it does not modify the arguements given to it and has no side effects.
 It takes in the state and returns a new object based on the dispatched action.

+5. What is the role of the store in Redux?
+- The store binds together the 3 principles of Redux.
+It holds the current application's state object, it lets you dispatch actions, and when you create it, you need to specify the reducer that tells how the state is updated with actions.

+6. What does the subscribe method do in Redux?
+- The subscribe method lets you register a callback that the redux store will call any time an action has been dispatched, so that you can update the UI of your application.
+It will reflect the current application state